 • What are the results of the study of organizational leadership?

 Our hope is that you will leave every class with at least one idea or practical detail that you can put to work the very next day.
 Further we hope that, as you learn more about leadership theory and practice, you will learn even more about yourself.

 An Associate’s degree of Science or Art, or the equivalent, is required for the program.
 In addition to the Associate’s degree, all students must complete coursework required by the University in basic skills and general education.
 Students are required to complete prerequisite courses in the curriculum.

-Join us to learn more about the Bachelor of Arts in Organizational Leadership degree during information sessions held at LASD University.
-Specific dates and times are pending.
-Check back later for more information.
+Join us to learn more about the Bachelor of Arts in Organizational Leadership degree during information sessions held at Woodbury University.